 - Click on “Verify”.
 This verifies the CNAME record for the custom domain you have mentioned above.

-- Once your custom domain is verified and created successfully, SSL certificate on your account will be disabled since the SSL certificate for HappyFox only works for *.happyfox.com sub-domains.
+- Once your custom domain is verified and created successfully, you can proceed to configure an SSL certificate for the custom domain.

 - Make sure you have the “Custom domain active” drop-down to “Yes”.
 “No” would disable this custom domain.